inbeacon/InbeaconSdk-IOS/documentation.md

 #import <InbeaconSdk/InbeaconSdk.h>
 ```

-There are 2 sdk methods that are required for minimal inBeacon integration:

-- initialize
-- forward local notifications

 #### `CreateWith(ClientID:  ClientSecret:)`
-  Initialize the SDK with your credentials
+- Initialize the SDK with your credentials

   ```swift
   //Swift